Recommendations

 George Washington, commander of revolutionary American forces, ends a squabble among the colonies as to under which flag the Americans will fight the British by recommending a new flag for all the colonies.
 He asks Betsy Ross to design and create the first flag.
 Meanwhile, British officer Brandon has crossed enemy lines in order to secretly visit his wife, who boards in the same house as Betsy Ross.
 Ross helps Mrs. Brandon hide her husband, but then Washington himself discovers the hidden enemy and must decide whether love or the rules of war shall prevail.

-The influence of Arthur Maude in The Flag: A Story Inspired by the Tradition of Betsy Ross can be felt in the way modern Short films handle poignant storytelling.
+The influence of Arthur Maude in The Flag: A Story Inspired by the Tradition of Betsy Ross can be felt in the way modern History films handle poignant storytelling.
 From the specific lighting choices to the pacing, this 1927 release set a high bar for atmospheric immersion.

-Based on the unique poignant storytelling of The Flag: A Story Inspired by the Tradition of Betsy Ross, our vault has identified these titles as the most compelling follow-up experiences for fans of Short cinema:
+Based on the unique poignant storytelling of The Flag: A Story Inspired by the Tradition of Betsy Ross, our vault has identified these titles as the most compelling follow-up experiences for fans of History cinema:

 Dir: Bruno Ziener